nanotower/hot-road/README.md

 ## 🧐 About <a name = "about"></a>

 This is my capstone project of cloud developer nanodegree at Udacity.
 As a user, you can register to the app with a nickname and a picture, and then post any topic that you want to discuss or add a comment to an existing one.
-Inside each topic, you can see a list of relative comments and who had posted it.
+Inside each topic, you can see a list of relative comments and who has posted it.
 In the users area, topics can be deleted or renamed.

 ## 🏁 Getting Started <a name = "getting_started"></a>